Revision: Sat, 20 Dec 2025 02:02:19 GMT

 }

-type string Column type with arguments.
+type string - Required.
+Column type with optional arguments.
+See Column Types Reference

-default mixed Default column value.
-Defaults to none
+default mixed null Default column value

 Type Parameters Description